SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Thanks to Swift's type inference, you don't actually have to write the type of the dictionary if you're initializing it with a dictionary literal.
-The initialization of ``airports`` can be written in a shorter form instead:
+The initialization of ``airports`` could have been be written in a shorter form instead:

 .. testcode:: dictionariesInferred